 ROI is not the ultimate measure of marketing performance.
 ROI is an objective metric (an endgame metric that tells you if you’ve reached your goals) only if cost containment is a priority for your business.
 ROI fundamentally measures net profit – how much money you made after expenses.
 What financial metrics do you measure your business by?
 For example, if you are in a growth mode with an objective of capturing significant market share and net profit is not a strategic priority (such as many startups), ROI can actually be a hindrance to your marketing efforts because over-focus on it will prevent you from taking short-term losses in exchange for long-term strategic gains.

 This is where it’s decision time for you as a marketer.

 Remember, if cost containment isn’t a primary goal, ROI isn’t the correct metric to be focusing on.
-If you’ve made the conscious and strategic decision to take a financial loss (in cash and time spent as money) in order to grow a long term opportunity, then this ROI of Facebook for citrus-scented headphones may be acceptable.
+If you’ve made the conscious and strategic decision to take a short-term financial loss (in cash and time spent as money) in order to grow a long-term opportunity, then negative ROI may be acceptable for the duration of your campaign.
 However, if cost containment is a primary goal for your marketing department, you have to make the decision whether to adjust your Facebook strategy or cut it out and stop your losses.

 Ultimately, ROI is just one way to measure marketing’s performance, but it’s one of the least well-understood ways of doing so.
 By walking through this calculation, you’ll realize just how difficult it is to calculate with great precision and how meticulous you must be in your tracking methods in order to capture even moderately good quality data.
 If you can do that effectively, ROI is yours to analyze, but if you can’t because of organizational structure or operational issues, then you’ll need to forego the use of ROI as a marketing metric.